Credential Lifecycle

 }

-Step 4 (Status Attestation Response): The Issuer then returns the Status Attestation to the Wallet Instance, as in the following non-normative example.
+Step 4 (Status Assertion Response): The response MUST include a JSON object with a member named status_assertion_responses, which contains the Status Assertions and or the Status Assertion Errors related to the request made by the Wallet Instance, as in the following non-normative example.

 Content-Type: application/json